 The life-saving device is already being used in disaster zones across the globe, including 2017’s Hurricane Maria in Puerto Rico.
-It has even bigger ambitions, though, aiming to provide clean drinking water for millions, from people in economically unstable climates to office workers in major cities looking to quench their thirst more sustainably.
+Watergen has even bigger ambitions, though, aiming to provide clean drinking water for millions of people, ranging from those in economically unstable climates to office workers in major cities looking to sustainably quench their thirst.

-BioBee runs three projects simultaneously: breeding bumblebees for pollination in greenhouses, using ‘friendly insects’ like mites, wasps and beetles to attack harmful pests, and reducing the number of harmful insects by genetically modifying their ability to reproduce.
+BioBee runs three projects simultaneously: breeding bees for pollination in greenhouses, using “friendly insects” such as mites, wasps and beetles to attack harmful pests, and reducing the number of harmful insects by genetically modifying their ability to reproduce.

-“Sensing the Future” is the mantra at Mobileye, an Israeli security company valued at USD$10 billion.
+“Sensing the Future” is the mantra at Mobileye, an Israeli security company valued at USD$10bn.

-Today, more than 25 global automakers use Mobileye technology to make driving safer, and over 15 million vehicles worldwide are equipped with its technology.
+Today, more than 25 global automakers use Mobileye technology to make driving safer, and over 15m vehicles worldwide are equipped with its technology.
 The number of lives it has saved is countless.

-He looked into other GPS systems and found they were all effective at guiding their users, even in remote locations, but they fell short in the same way: they couldn’t provide traffic information in real time.
+When engineer Ehud Shabati first tried using a GPS, he was both delighted and disappointed.
+While known as a notoriously bad navigator, he made it from A to B, but his journey was hindered by traffic and roadworks.
+So he looked into other GPS systems and found they were all effective at guiding their users, even in remote locations, but they all fell short in the same way: they couldn’t provide traffic information in real time.

-Waze was sold to Google for USD$1.1billion in 2013, and today provides real-time traffic information to more than 50 million users.
+Waze was sold to Google for USD$1.1bn in 2013 making it one of the most successful Israeli invention stories of recent years, and today provides real-time traffic information to more than 50m users.